 The library is the literary heart of Grieg Lodge and everyone is welcome!
 Books may be browsed by guests on site, but only lodge members may check them out.
-Regular literary activities include a dynamic book discussion group, a genealogy interest group, and periodic guest lectures by authors and university academics.
+Regular literary activities include book discussion, Norwegian conversation, and periodic guest lectures by authors and university academics.
 The library is open during most major lodge events.
-Currently, the regular library hours are Tuesday afternoons from 1-4 and appointments are encouraged.
+The regular library hours are Tuesdays from 10 am to 1 pm and appointments are encouraged.
 Contact our Librarian for more information, and please note that the library is closed during July and August.

 Founded by Portland-based Norwegian immigrants in the 1880s, and housed at Portland’s historic Norse Hall, home of Grieg Lodge Sons of Norway since 1928, our beautifully restored library contains a collection of some 4,500 books, now fully searchable online by author, title and subject.
 Visit our page at LibraryWorld.com to search for books in our catalog.
 After you get to LibraryWorld, type Grieg Lodge in the Library Name box, then click Sign In.
 No password is necessary.
 The catalog main page includes information about the lodge’s book discussion group, which meets in the library once a month.